 Yes.
-According to Companies Act, 2013, every company has to publish its audited balance sheet annually.
-In practise companies may do it at the end of every quarter and once annually.
-Fundamentally if a company wants it can publish balance sheets daily as well.
-Some companies, especially banks, are required to publish their balance sheets (audited or unaudited) quarterly.
+According to the Companies Act, 2013, every company has to publish its audited balance sheet annually.
+In practice, companies may do it at the end of every quarter and once annually.
+Fundamentally, if a company wants, it can publish its balance sheet daily as well.
+Some companies, especially banks, are required to publish it (audited or unaudited) quarterly.

 Shareholders equity: Shareholder’s equity is the shareholder’s residual claim to a company’s value after the company has paid off its liabilities.